Learn

 | FAQ Quality (15%) | High | Low (1-2h/page) | Add 5-10 FAQs with FAQPage JSON-LD to top pages.
 Aggarwal (KDD 2024): Cite Sources tied for top GEO method. |

-| AI Crawler Access (11%) | High | Very low (15 min) | Audit robots.txt — allow GPTBot, ClaudeBot, PerplexityBot, Google-Extended.
+| AI Crawler Access (11%) | High | Very low (15 min) | Audit robots.txt and allow GPTBot, ClaudeBot, PerplexityBot, and Google-Extended.
 A single line can unblock citation. |

-| Structured Data Richness (15%) | High | Medium (2-4h) | Add Organization, Article, Product schemas.
-Google + Bing both confirmed JSON-LD still drives AI extraction (2025). |
+| Structured Data Richness (15%) | High | Medium (2-4h) | Add Organization, Article, Product, or FAQPage schemas.
+In Foglift’s Q2 2026 readiness sample, 29.6% of domains shipped no JSON-LD at all. |

-| Content Depth (15%) | High | High (per-page rewrite) | Add statistics and quotations — among the top three GEO methods (30-40% PAWC lift).
-Target 1,500+ words on core pages.
-Aggarwal KDD 2024. |
+| Content Depth (15%) | High | High (per-page rewrite) | Add statistics and quotations, which ranked among the top three GEO methods (30-40% PAWC lift).
+Anchor core pages in named sources and first-party data. |

 | Citation Formatting (10%) | Medium | Low (30 min/page) | Bold key stats, format as “According to [source], X is Y.” Clean extraction = more citations. |